Best hair brush for thick hair to untangle knots and smooth frizz

 How should I brush my thick hair?

 If you've got thick hair, you know that sometimes brushing it can make it even harder to manage.
 As you probably know, thick hair has a tendency to go frizzy and poofy when it's brushed when it's dry.
 For this reason, it's best to give your hair a good brush and comb out while it's still wet.
 Hair is easier to brush through when it's damp so you can get out those knots and tangles before blow drying into the style of your choice.
+"Just make sure you start from the bottom and work your way up to avoid hair breakage," says Aaron Keegan, Assistant Creative Director for House of Sassoon.

 We're often told that it can be damaging to hair to brush it while it's wet but if you pick a hair brush or comb with wide teeth, this won't affect the condition of your hair.
 Many of our best hair brushes for thick hair top picks can be used on wet hair, with some even designed to be used in the shower and bath.

-How to manage thick hair?
+How to manage thick hair:

+One way to manage your hair is to make sure you clean your hairbrush to ensure you are not damaging it when brushing.
 We know that many people want to know how to get thicker hair too, but when you've got a lot of hair, it can be hard to know how best to style it.
 Luckily, with some help from L'Oréal Paris, we've got some tips to help you tame your mane.

-The first step to managing thick hair starts with the products you use to wash it.
+Choose the right shampoo and conditioner: The first step to managing thick hair starts with the products you use to wash it.
 Choose a shampoo and conditioner that will help your hair look and feel smoother.
 We'd also recommend looking at ingredients for ones with nourishing oils, such as marula oil, which will help to moisturise and hydrate hair that is dry and provide frizz control too.

-Did you know that washing your hair with hot water can strip it of essential oils?
+Wash your hair in cool water: Did you know that washing your hair with hot water can strip it of essential oils?
 This can leave hair feeling dry and looking dull.
 This can lead to the appearance of frizz, which can make thick hair look even bigger.
 Cooler water will keep your hair cuticles sealed, making your hair look healthier and stronger.
 So the next time you start your hair wash routine, consider turning the water temperature down.

-Does your thick hair feel rough?
+Add a hair treatment to your routine: Does your thick hair feel rough?
 Incorporate a hair treatment into your weekly hair care routine.
 Rough hair can look frizzy and poofy so a mask will help to nourish it and help it retain moisture.
 This will make your hair less prone to dryness.

-Using a hair cream or oil before styling your hair can help control your hair and keep it in place.
+Apply products before and after blow-drying: Using a hair cream or oil before styling your hair can help control your hair and keep it in place.
 Not only will they provide frizz control, but also offer heat protection to ensure your hair doesn't get damaged.
 Once your hair is dry, apply a serum as this will help to soften and tame hair, leaving it looking shiny and polished.

-To make your thick hair easy to style day-to-day, ask your hairdresser for a more manageable style.
+Get a haircut: To make your thick hair easy to style day-to-day, ask your hairdresser for a more manageable style.
 Many people with thick hair opt for layers so they can still have long hair but without some of the weight.
 If you prefer a shorter style, ask for a graduated bob.
 Of course, if you're not sure what style you would like, your hairdresser should be able to recommend a style that is best for your hair type and texture.

-Rosie Floyd is a Pets, Homes and Garden Product Writer for Yours, specialising in home appliances, décor and furnishings, as well as all things dogs.
+Rosie Floyd is a Senior Home & Pets Product Writer for Yours, specialising in home appliances, décor and furnishings, as well as all things dogs.
 After completing her Journalism & Media degree from Coventry University back in 2015, she started her career writing about must-visit holiday destinations, moving on to creating content around outdoor living and garden buildings, before joining the team at Bauer.

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us